Fabryprog/iotex-core-compose/README.md

 # Config file

-you must change using yoir public ip
+you must change using your public ip

 ```